andreasdr/minitscript/documentation/README-FlowControl-Exceptions.md

 	try
 		# reading data.txt into an array
 		$array = filesystem.getContentAsStringArray(".", "data.txt")
-		# array would throw an exception if data.txt does not exist
+		# filesystem.getContentAsStringArray() would throw an exception if data.txt does not exist
 		# in this case the following functions would not be executed anymore
 		# the script would jump into catch block
 		# and we would not see this message